You can also take pictures while recording a video on your iPhone without stopping the recording. This brief tutorial shows you how.

-How to take a picture while shooting video
+How to take pictures while shooting a video

-Step 1: Launch the Camera app on your iPhone, iPod touch or iPad.
+1) Launch the Camera app on your iPhone, iPad, or iPod touch.

-Step 3: Start recording a clip by tapping on the red Record Video button at the bottom of the interface.
+3) Start recording a clip by tapping the red record Video button at the bottom of the interface.
 You can also press either volume button to start recording.

 How’s this useful?

-It’s much better to snap a photo this way — albeit at a bit lower resolution than your iPhone’s camera normally allows — versus missing that perfect shot altogether or having to find and export a blurry still from the video at a later stage.
+It’s much better to snap a photo this way — albeit at a bit lower resolution than your iPhone’s camera typically allows — versus missing that perfect shot altogether or having to find and export a blurry still from the video at a later stage.